LiBuchauer/spatial_MP_discordances/README.md

 The repository contains analysis scripts associated with different parts of the study.
 Each part is contained in its own directory as follows:

-- parameter_estimation - Protein translation and decay rate estimation based on mRNA and protein profiles This part requires python 3.8 and the third-party packages numpy, matplotlib, scipy, seaborn, pandas, scipy, emcee and corner.
+- parameter_estimation - Protein translation and decay rate estimation based on mRNA and protein profiles.
+This part requires python 3.8 and the third-party packages numpy, matplotlib, scipy, seaborn, pandas, scipy, emcee and corner.
+The parameter process is outlined in five jupyter notebooks (N1 - N5) which detail data preprocessing, prior construction, MCMC sampling and result validation.
+The directory further contains three external data sets used for comparison to the results derived here and some code meant to facilitate large-scale parameter estimation on computational clusters.

 ## Additional data